dwinston/personal-site/content/posts/key-technical-foundations-for-fairifying-data.md

 # ubiquitous persistent identifiers (PIDs)

 Identifiers must be persistent.
 Persistence is a matter of service, which needs organizational support.
-Furthermore, you are playing on hard mode here if you don’t ensure global uniqueness via HTTPS URIs.
-Crucially, PIDs must be ubiquitous across data holdings.
+Furthermore, you are playing on hard mode here if you don’t ensure global uniqueness via HTTPS URIs.[^AuthorityOrPrefix] Crucially, PIDs must be ubiquitous across data holdings.
 A single PID that addresses all study-publication data elements as an aggregate, e.g. “one DOI for the primary article’s supplemental dataset”, is insufficient.

 # rich controlled metadata